USGS-R/res-temperature-process-models/README.md

 # GLM modeling of reservoir temperatures

-This repository is for running GLM models of reservoir temperatures in the Delaware River Basin, Upper Colorado River Basin, and beyond.
+This repository is for eventually running GLM models of reservoir temperatures in the Delaware River Basin, Upper Colorado River Basin, Missouri, and beyond.
+For now it's just the Pepacton (`nhdhr_151957878`) and Cannonsville (`nhdhr_120022743`) reservoirs in the DRB.
 I'm aiming to use Denali for all substantive model runs.

 # Quickstart